 Beginners Tutorial for: Easy to Sew Placemats

 Have fun making these Easy to Sew Placemats for Beginners.
 Placemats are a MUST for my tabletop!
-I’ve been wanting to make new placemats for our table, SO I decided to create an EASY Tutorial for Sewing Fabric Placemats.
+I’ve been wanting to make new placemats for our table, SO I decided to create an EASY Tutorial for Sewing Fabric Placemats with Rounded Corners.
 Several years back we got a new WOOD table and the underside of our dishes aren’t totally smooth.
-Placemats on my table, are a necessity, and help to protect the finish on my wood table from getting scratched!
+Placemats on my table help to protect the finish on my wood table from getting scratched!

 Placemats can make a statement by being somewhat plain and simple or very bold and decorative!
 The fun part about making placemats with fabric is you can choose the look, color and theme you want to have on your table!